Among Asia's hedge funds, smaller was better last year

 Ortus Capital, which manages $2.5 billion, saw its hedge fund lose 17.3 percent in 2012, its worst annual return since launching a decade ago.
 It fell more than 6 percent in December when the yen weakened as the Bank of Japan increased its asset purchase program.
 “The dramatic move produced our biggest loss contributing nearly 80 percent of the losses for the month,” Ortus, one of Asia’s biggest hedge funds, wrote to clients.

-Senrigan Capital, an Asia-focused fund backed by Blackstone Group, lost 11.5 percent last year, while Azentus Capital, a hedge fund set up by former Goldman Sachs trader Morgan Sze and which once managed $2 billion, gained just about 1 percent, an improvement on the 6.8 percent loss it had in 2011.
+Senrigan Capital, an Asia-focused fund backed by Blackstone Group (BX.N), lost 11.5 percent last year, while Azentus Capital, a hedge fund set up by former Goldman Sachs (GS.N) trader Morgan Sze and which once managed $2 billion, gained just about 1 percent, an improvement on the 6.8 percent loss it had in 2011.

 The $2.5 billion Dymon Asia Macro Fund, run by former Citadel fund manager Danny Yong, also gained about 1 percent, said people with direct knowledge of the fund’s return, down from a 20 percent gain in 2011.